zalan0724/library/README.md

 - The current page can be decreased and increased
 - Details of added books can be modified
 - List of books to navigate faster
-- Mobile optimalized
+- Mobile optimalized interface
 - Local save is present
 - Dark/Light mode
+- Toggle read/currently reading status

 Upcomming feauters:
 - Login with google account
 - Adding cover image
-- Toggle read/currently reading status

 I am still learning web development, so if there is something I could improve, feel free to contact me :)